semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 * Buildkite
 * Azure Pipelines

-**In-app providers** are explicitly listed in Semgrep Cloud Platform, and Semgrep Cloud Platform is able to generate CI configuration files for you to commit into your repository.
+**In-app providers** are explicitly listed in Semgrep Cloud Platform, and Semgrep Cloud Platform can generate CI configuration files to commit in your repository.

 ![Screenshot of Projects page CI provider modal list](/img/semgrep-app-new-project-providers.png "Screenshot of Projects page CI provider modal list")